Why Your Goals Aren’t Big Enough

 What is the step-by-step ACTION plan that you will use to reach that big scary goal?

-Break it down into small bite size pieces that aren’t so scary but still keeps your eye on that overall big goal.
+Break it down into small bite-size pieces that aren’t so scary but still keeps your eye on that overall big goal.

 So, big goals made up of smaller goals?
 Sound confusing?
 It’s not.
 They are the stepping-stones you can take to get there.
-They are the 10 minute goals that you can use daily to reach your overall goal.
+They are the 10-minute goals that you can use daily to reach your overall goal.
 Remember those?

-It takes small conscious effort to get to where you want to be, full of daily habits that you don’t want to do, but you must!
+It takes a small conscious effort to get to where you want to be, full of daily habits that you don’t want to do, but you must!